 3. Pampers Sensitive Baby Wipes, Hypoallergenic Perfume-free.
 About 2-3 cents per wipe.
 These were the go-to wipes for three of the five moms who did this hands-on test.
 All of them swore by these wipes for their mildness, softness, thickness, durability, and scent.
 And you can't go wrong with the price either when you but them in decent quantity.
 You only need one wipe to get the wet jobs done, and likely 2 to get the dirty jobs done.
 That's because you can wipe then fold and wipe again.
 Not many other wipes are capable of that without worrying about things soaking through the wipe and getting on your hands.
 They are about 20% thicker than the Pampers Natural Clean variety, by the way.
 We also liked how they are very moist which makes clean-up easier.
 Some options like the Target Up&Up wipes are somewhat dry and rough.
 The Huggies sensitive are similar to these but not quite as thick, so even though they are cheaper you end up using more.
 Now for the negatives.
 First of all any sensitive wipe just isn't going to clean as well as the non-sensitive version; for example, the Pampers Baby Fresh wipes clean better than these, but they're not sensitive and don't do as good of a job preventing diaper rash.
 Second, we found these among the most oily wipes on the list.
 What we mean by that is they leave a thin oily film after wiping, which we are assuming is glycerine or another moisturizer.
 Nothing terrible, but in comparison to the Bloom or Water Wipes, it's worth mentioning.
 So if you're looking for a great, thick, sensitive wipe without any strong odors, the Pampers Sensitive is the right choice.
 If you prefer something a bit more natural, go with the Water Wipes.
 Note that the old Pampers Thick Care Sensitive wipes were even better than these, but they were discontinued a few years ago.

 4. Amazon Elements Sensitive Baby Wipes.
 About 2 cents per wipe.
 These are new to the market, and are getting some excellent reviews from consumers.
 This was our first year trying them out, and we were very impressed!
 These wipes are marketed as sensitive and high transparency for ingredients and ingredient sourcing.
 The wipes contain about 98% purified water, chamomile flower extract to help soothe sensitive skin, two cleansers (one derived from coconut oil, one unnatural), some pH balancers, and some preservatives to reduce bacteria growth.
 Note that one of the preservatives is phenoxyethanol, which is also in the Pambers and Huggies, and a potentially irritating ingredient.
 They do not contain any parabens, alcohol, dyes, phthalates, methylisothiazolinone, and a few other particularly harmful ingredients.
 So in terms of ingredients, they are quite similar to the Pampers and Huggies.
 They are also similar to the Pampers in terms of odor (or lack thereof), size, texture, and effectiveness.
 In our tests, we really liked these wipes and think they are on par with the Pampers.
-You can't really go wrong either way, unless you want to move toward a more natural wipe alternative, like the Water Wipes or Seventh Generation wipes.
+However, they were a bit on the thinner side, which was the only drawback relative to ones higher on this list.
+But overall pretty great for the price, unless you want to move toward a more natural wipe alternative, like the Water Wipes or Seventh Generation wipes.
 We also want to point out that Amazon is using a unique feature with these wipes: each package has a QR code that you can scan to learn about the sourcing of ingredients in the specific pack you're using.
 A clever way to increase the perception of transparency, but not certain why it's particularly informative to know whether your chamomile flower extract came from Texas or Indiana.
 Our package used fibers from China, though to be fair they wouldn't be able to sustain these low prices if they sourced polyester and viscose locally.
 In any case, we found these wipes to be very effective, soft, and durable, and a great addition to our "best of" list.
 Will they move up the list in the future?
 Perhaps, but first let's see how the long-term manufacturing and quality assurance go!

 5. Huggies Natural Care Baby Wipes.
 About 2 cents per wipe.
 These are a direct competitor with the Pampers Sensitive wipes, and they do quite a good job in that role!
 One big difference 2 of the 5 moms noticed was the smell.
 Though they are fragrance free, there is a faint odor that 2 moms mentioned as a negative; the other 3 didn't notice it.
 The odor is a bit of a chemical smell, though we have found them generally very sensitive on bums.
 The sensitivity is due to them being paraben-free, fragrance-free, alcohol free, hypoallergenic, and very thick.
 But they do have some other concerning ingredients, including cocamidopropyl betain (an irritating cleaning agent) and phenoxyethanol (a preservative/bactericide); these ingredients have a relatively low allergen profile, but your baby might show sensitivity to them.
 To be fair, the Pampers wipes also contain phenoxyethanol, and some other potentially concerning ingredients.
 They do include some aloe and vitamin E to promote soft skin and healing of any mild skin irritation.
 Two of our moms said these were their go-to wipes, and they loved them.
 They are thick, durable, soft, and the moms reported no issues with diaper rash.
 They are a bit less oily then the Pampers, they don't leave the same slight film on your hands, which is good.
 Note that Huggies also makes a Simply Clean variety, but they are not hypoallergenic and didn't seem quite as thick.